 - Raspberry Pi 3b+

-- Raspberry Pi 4b (we recommend the 2GB or 4GB version)
+- Raspberry Pi 4b (we recommend the 2GB version or higher)

 Note: The Raspberry Pi Zero is not recommended due to the lower CPU speed and less RAM.
 If you're using a Pi Zero and having trouble connecting it to wifi, please see this article.